 A jury in Cobb County recently charged a teen with first-degree vehicular homicide after the death of her friend who fell out of a sports utility vehicle.
 After falling out of the vehicle, the injured passenger was placed in a medically induced coma and died several weeks later.
 The teen who was driving admitted to consuming alcohol earlier in the day and even smelled of alcohol at the time of the incident.

 While the teenager was underage and not legally allowed to purchase alcohol, she is alleged to have gotten a bottle of vodka from fellow minors.
 At the time the accident occurred, the passenger was hanging out of the window of the vehicle yelling.
 The passenger then fell out of the vehicle and struck the pavement.

 The state of Georgia makes it illegal for a minor under the age 21 to operate a motor vehicle if that person has consumed any amount of alcohol.
 This law is referred to as a “zero tolerance” law because even if an underage driver is discovered to have had just a few drops of alcohol, he or she can face charges.
-If you are an underage driver who has been stopped by law enforcement and determined to be drinking alcohol, speak with a skilled attorney right away.
+If you are an underage driver who has been stopped by law enforcement and determined to be drinking alcohol, speak with an experienced Atlanta DUI attorney right away.

 Understand the Penalties Associated with Underage DUIs in Georgia

 Underage drivers in Georgia who are charged with DUIs can end up facing very serious penalties.
 Those who are charged with first time DUI offenses can expect a six-month license suspension if they fall into one of the following categories: